Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Experiments

 \subsection{Models and Dataset}

 \textbf{NUS-WIDE dataset} In this dataset, each sample has 634 image features and 1000 text features.
 We partition the data into an active party with image features, and the passive party with text features.
-The backdoor trigger is that the last text feature equals 1.
-The data samples that satisfy this feature are less that 1\% in both training set and testing set, thus it's difficult to detect this backdoor using a validation set.
-In the following experiments, we choose five labels: ['buildings', 'grass', 'animal', 'water', 'person'], except for the batch label inference attack, where all 81 labels are used to study the impact of number of classes.
+In the following experiments for batch label inference attack, all 81 labels are used to study the impact of number of classes.
+For the following label replacement backdoor attack, the backdoor trigger is the last text feature equals 1.
+The data samples that satisfy this feature are less that $1\%$ in both training set and testing set, thus it's difficult to detect this backdoor using a validation set.
+In the following experiments, we choose five labels to form our train and test dataset: ['buildings', 'grass', 'animal', 'water', 'person'].
 The target label is set to $class_0$ and ten target samples are randomly chosen.
-A 2-layer MLP model is used for this dataset with 32 neurons in the middle layer.\\ \textbf{MNIST and CIFAR dataset} For these two datasets, We evenly split each image into two halves and assign them to the active and passive party, respectively.
+A 2-layer MLP model is used for this dataset with 32 neurons in the middle layer.\\ \textbf{MNIST and CIFAR dataset} We use both CIFAR10 and CIFAR100 in our experiments.
+For these three datasets, We evenly split each image into two halves and assign them to the active and passive party, respectively.
+All labels of both datasets are used through out the experiment.
 Following \cite{DBLP:journals/corr/abs-1708-06733}, we inject trigger 255 at pixel positions [25,27], [27,25], [26,26] and [27,27] for the MNIST dataset.
 We randomly select 600 samples from the 60000 training samples and 100 samples from the 10000 testing samples and mark them with this trigger.
 As for the CIFAR dataset, pixels [29,31] and [30,30] are set to [0,255,0] along the channels, and pixels [31,29] and [31,31] are set to [255,0,255] (see Figure \ref{fig:backdoor_task_setting}).
-We randomly mark 100 samples from 10000 training data and 20 samples from 2000 test data with this trigger. ($\mathcal{D}_{backdoor}$).
+We randomly mark 100 samples from 10000 training data and 20 samples from 2000 test data with this trigger ($\mathcal{D}_{backdoor}$).
 The target label is randomly chosen.
 Then 10 target samples are randomly chosen from that class.
 A 2-layer MLP model is used for MNIST dataset with 32 neurons in the middle layer.
-Resnet18 is used as the backbone model for CIFAR dataset.
+Resnet18 is used as the backbone model for both CIFAR10 and CIFAR100 datasets.
+When comparing with model completion attack, Resnet20 is used to keep consistency with the original work.